dennis-tra/nebula/README.md

 ## Usage

-Nebula is a command line tool and provides the two sub-commands `crawl` and `monitor`.
+Nebula is a command line tool and provides the `crawl` sub-command.
 To simply crawl the IPFS network run:

 ```shell
 nebula crawl --dry-run
 ```

 Usually the crawler will persist its result in a postgres database - the `--dry-run` flag prevents it from doing that.
-One run takes ~5-10 min dependent on your internet connection.
+One run takes ~5-10 min depending on your internet connection.

 See the command line help page below for configuration options: